 How Long Do Death Documents Take to Arrive?

-As with the birth documents, they are generally printed 2-3 days after the request is made to Vital Statistics.
+As with the birth documents, they are generally printed 2-3 days after the request is made to Vital Statistics, provided there are no amendments or changes.
 They can be mailed to your address or couriered to our office for rush pickup for an extra fee of $17.85.